solidjs/solid-start/docs/api/Routes.md

 ### Using file based routing

-Manually importing all your routes can be tedious and error prone, so, SolidStart gives you file-system routing.
+Manually importing all your routes can be tedious and error-prone, so, SolidStart gives you file-system routing.
 This allows you to define the routes via a folder structure under the `/routes` folder.
 You can pass them into the `<Routes>` component with the `<FileRoutes>` component.

 ```tsx twoslash {7-9} filename="root.tsx"
 import { Html, Body, Routes, FileRoutes } from "solid-start";